BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 ### Option 1.
 Use the Bot Framework Emulator

-The [Bot Framework Emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?WT.mc_id=m365-27674-rogerman) allows you to run bots locally without using the Azure Bot Service.
-So instead of running your bot in Teams, you run it in the emulator.
+If you're building a bot, consider using the  [Bot Framework Emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?WT.mc_id=m365-27674-rogerman), which allows you to run bots locally without using the Azure Bot Service.
+Instead of running your bot in Teams, you run it in the emulator.
 The drawback is that the emulator doesn't currently understand some Teams-specific features such as messaging extensions or [other Invoke activities](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/bot-basics?WT.mc_id=m365-27674-rogerman#teams-specific-activity-handlers).
 However it does a great job running conversational bots!
 Adaptive cards work as well, though Invoke card actions do not.

 If your bot isn't too Teams-specific, consider using the Bot Framework Emulator for most debugging and just do final integration testing in Teams, perhaps when the bot deployed in a staging environment which is set up for handling incoming requests.